Content | May 28, 2021

 Whenever you internally link, always aim to pick a logical phrase or word to link – this is called the anchor text.

 The “anchor text” you choose is very important.
-Ideally, it should:
+Ideally you need to ensure it is descriptive anchor text, it should:

 - Match the page you’re linking to.